ahmedhus22/CS50-FinalProject/README.md

 Removed urls are added to a different table and will be considered safe in the future.

+You can also search for the correct/safe url by providing the name of the site.

 # Detailed Description
 ## **app.py**
 app.py is the main flask file that contains all routes and renders respective html